Engineering a Notebook Builder

 Eating My Own Dog Food

-As you can see, page numbers were an afterthought.
-I'm also using plain paper, with no printed pattern.
 The first notebook resulted from just settling into the idea of actually binding my own sketchbook and my first try at Coptic stitch.

-Printing the page numbers was still to be implemented.
 The next iteration featured a print pattern I re-created after a sketch notebook I liked.
 Unfortunately, it turned out to be non-trivial and involved a lot of dirty coding practices.

 At this point, the notebook maker can grab a stack of paper from the printer and immediately begin cutting them or folding them into the signatures .